 But there are a couple of things you can do to make your furnace quieter this winter.

-1. Book Yearly Furnace Maintenance
+1. Schedule Yearly Furnace Maintenance

-2. Routinely Put in a New Furnace’s Air Filter
+2. Routinely Replace Your Furnace’s Air Filter

-Our recommendations for changing your furnace filter:
+Our suggestions for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You might have to replace your filter more often if you have allergies or pets.
+You could have to change your filter more regularly if you have allergies or pets.

-Here are a couple of noises to keep an eye out for, how to take care of them and when to contact a pro.
+Here are several noises to keep an eye out for, how to repair them and when to get in touch with a pro.